TS552 - Measuring equipment Vevor - Free user manual and instructions

 Please keep the original packaging for later transport, e.g. for calibration.
 Any transport damage due to faulty packaging will be excluded from warranty claims.

-When the instrument is not in use, it must be stored in dry are without intense electromagnetic field.
+When the instrument is not in use, it must be stored in a dry area without intense electromagnetic fields.

 TECHNICAL DATA